ArduPilot/MAVProxy/html/_sources/getting_started/download_and_installation.txt

 Linux
 =====

-First, a few pre-requisite packages need to be installed :
+First, a few pre-requisite packages need to be installed:

 .. code:: bash

-    sudo apt-get install python-opencv python-wxgtk python-pip python-dev
+    sudo apt-get install python-opencv python-wxgtk3.0 python-pip python-matplotlib python-pygame python-lxml

 .. note::

-    On some Linux systems, ``python-wxgtk`` may be instead named as ``python-wxgtk2.8``.
+    On some older Linux systems, ``python-wxgtk3.0`` may be instead named as ``python-wxgtk2.8``.

 .. note::